pi-hole/docs/docs/routers/opnsense.md

 1. In PiHole, navigate to `Settings -> DNS` and ensure you have at least one external upstream DNS server enabled.

-   **Do not use your OPNsense IP address as this will cause a circular dependancy.**
+   **Do not use your OPNsense IP address as this will cause a circular dependency.**

 2. In OPNsense navigate to `Settings -> General -> Networking`.
 3. Under DNS Servers, enter the IPv4 address of your PiHole server, and set the gateway to your WAN interface.